sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

  Diet and deeds salutary in worms :-

- application of douche with decoction of suitable herbs, mixed with milk and oil; purgation of the intestines by means of a laxative; purgation of the brain by means of mild and medicated snuff prepared from salutary herbs or by pouring into the nostrils a little of mustard oil or some medicated oil, or milk mixed with a little of powdered shunthi; smoking of suitable herbs; everything having the property of pacifying phlegm ; massaging the body; eating of rice, of three years' standing, prepared from the seeds of bamboo and red sha'li paddy; such vegetables as patola, tender leaves of the cane plant, garlics, ba'stu, leaves of chitraka and paʼribhadra ; mustard seeds, green banana, fruits of brihati; bitter leaves of na'richa, meat of rats, biranga, leaves of nimba, haritaki, oil prepared from sesamum and mustard; sauvira, shuktam, [tusodaka](# "* See page 379-82, Vol. III."), honey, ripe palm fruit, ripe bhalla'taka fruit (excluding the stone), cow's urine, betel-leaves, urine, musk, camel's urine and milk; clarified butter prepared from camel's milk, hingu, alkalis, ajamdda', catechu, seeds of kutaja, lime juice, black jeera', jama'ni, exudations of trees named, deva- da'ru, aguru, and shinshapa: bitters, astringents, and pungents.
+ application of douche with decoction of suitable herbs, mixed with milk and oil; purgation of the intestines by means of a laxative; purgation of the brain by means of mild and medicated snuff prepared from salutary herbs or by pouring into the nostrils a little of mustard oil or some medicated oil, or milk mixed with a little of powdered shunthi; smoking of suitable herbs; everything having the property of pacifying phlegm ; massaging the body; eating of rice, of three years' standing, prepared from the seeds of bamboo and red sha'li paddy; such vegetables as patola, tender leaves of the cane plant, garlics, ba'stu, leaves of chitraka and paʼribhadra ; mustard seeds, green banana, fruits of brihati; bitter leaves of na'richa, meat of rats, biranga, leaves of nimba, haritaki, oil prepared from sesamum and mustard; sauvira, shuktam, tusodaka[^18], honey, ripe palm fruit, ripe bhalla'taka fruit (excluding the stone), cow's urine, betel-leaves, urine, musk, camel's urine and milk; clarified butter prepared from camel's milk, hingu, alkalis, ajamdda', catechu, seeds of kutaja, lime juice, black jeera', jama'ni, exudations of trees named, deva- da'ru, aguru, and shinshapa: bitters, astringents, and pungents.

+[^18]: "* See page 379-82, Vol. III."

 **क्रिमिरोगेऽपथ्यानि ।**